housecurve/housecurve.github.io/docs/appnotes/minidsp.md

 ---
 layout: default

-title: miniDSP Room Correction
+title: Room Correction with miniDSP
 parent: App Notes
 nav_order: 1
 ---

-# Room Correction with HouseCurve
+# Room Correction with miniDSP

 HouseCurve is an iOS application for tuning audio systems.
 It can be used for tuning tasks like room correction, subwoofer time alignment, level matching and choosing crossovers.
 A free trial can be found at [housecurve.com](https://housecurve.com).